f-heeger/Reproducible-Science/pydoit.md

 That means that each task has to be executed at least once, even if the *targets* already exist or are up-to-date.
 Problems arise if, due to some of the reasons above, the current machine is unable to do so.

-One remedy is to store a *target* in our version control system and tell `doit`:
+One remedy is to store a *target* in our version control system and to decouple the whole workflow into multiple `dodo.py` files, each in a separate folder.
-*Trust me, the target in the version control is up-to-date.*

 ### Proposed setup:
 ~~~py